nytimes/backbone.stickit/README.md

 ### observe

-A string or array which is used to map a model attribute to a view element.
+A string, function, or array which is used to map a model attribute to a view element.
 If binding to `observe` is the only configuration needed, then it can be written in short form where the attribute name is the value of the whole binding configuration.

 Note, binding to multiple model attributes using an array configuration only applies to one-way bindings (model->view), and should be paired with an `onGet` callback.